CapNafan/Google-Sheets-API-and-Telegram-integration/README.md

 Firstly, you need to create telegram bot. command **/newbot** to @BotFather in Telegram.
 It will create a new bot and give you its Token

-Then create Google service account and generate json-key file.
-Call it credentials.json
+Then create Google service account,generate json-key file.
+Call it **credentials.json** and place it to the working directory

 After that, you need to create **tg_config.py**.
 In **tg_config.py** create two variables: